-Scarifying twice a year breathes life into otherwise tired lawns.
-Discover the benefits of scarifying and how to do it, in our No Fuss Guide to scarifying lawns, with Alan Titchmarsh.
+Scarifying breathes life into otherwise tired lawns.
+Learn all about scarifying and how to do it, in our No Fuss Guide to scarifying lawns, with Alan Titchmarsh.